oracle/python-oracledb/doc/src/user_guide/bind.rst

 Binding Multiple Values to a SQL WHERE IN Clause
 ================================================

-To use a SQL IN clause with multiple values, use one bind variable per value.
+To use a SQL IN list with multiple values, use one bind variable placeholder per value.
 You cannot directly bind a Python list or dictionary to a single bind variable.
-For example, to use two values in an IN clause:
+For example, to use two values in an IN clause your code should be like:

 .. code-block:: python